blacknon/lssh/provider/secret/README.md

 Current fit:

 - good fit for `secret.get`
-- backend API use is aligned with the design direction
+- backend CLI use is aligned with the design direction

 Recommended updates: